cosmob3/code-journal/README.md

 - X add boarders
 - X play around with some colors [Used to find a nice color mix for design](https://www.designwizard.com/blog/design-trends/colour-combination)
 - X add button
-- Does it work on mobile?
+- X Does it work on mobile?

 - Have done most the items on the list.
 Now I have to make sure that it is usable on a mobile device.

+- The website is functional and resposnsive.
+Navigation bar could use more work when it is in mobile mode but no sideways scroll!

 ## January 25, 2022